rpearce/react-medium-image-zoom/README.md

 )

 const CustomZoomContent = ({
+  /** Default unzoom button */
+  buttonUnzoom,

-  buttonUnzoom,    // default unzoom button modalState,      // current state of the zoom modal: UNLOADED, LOADING, LOADED, UNLOADING img,             // your image, prepped for zooming isZoomImgLoaded, // state to check if zoom img is loaded (useful to show loading)
+  /** Current state of the zoom modal: UNLOADED, LOADING, LOADED, UNLOADING */ modalState,

+  /** Your image, prepped for zooming */ img,

+  /** A state to check if the zoom img is loaded (useful for loading state) */
+  // isZoomImgLoaded,

+  /**
-  //onUnzoom,      // unused here, but a callback to manually unzoom the image and
+   * A callback to manually unzoom the image and close the modal if you want to
-                   //   close the modal if you want to use your own buttons or
+   * use your own buttons or listeners in your custom experience.
+   */
+  //onUnzoom,
-                   //   listeners in your custom experience }) => {
+}) => {
   const [isLoaded, setIsLoaded] = useState(false)